-I stared out the train window for hours, fascinated, while the train wandered around the green, distant lands.
-I was excited and a little tired, but I had only minutes left till I arrived at my destination.
-I was wondering how it would be once I got there.
+I was staring fascinated out the window for hours, while the train wandered around the green and distant lands.
+I was very excited and a little tired, but I had only few minutes left till I arrived at my destination.
+I was asking myself how it would be once I got there.

 It was at that moment that I saw the most beautiful landscape that took my breath away.
 Among the wooded hills and shrouded in the splendor of the colors of the sunset, which flew in front of my eyes, the medieval fortress Sighisoara, with its famous towers that adorn it like a diaphanous crown, appeared before my eyes.